KZTN/UberMeals/README.md

 parcel (as web server bundle)
 git
 ```
-> See all instructions to donwload parcel here: https://parceljs.org/getting_started.html
+> See all instructions to download parcel here: https://parceljs.org/getting_started.html

 ### Installing the project🚀